Submitting a Proposal Through the University

 Cayuse Sponsored Projects (Cayuse SP) facilitates internal electronic routing of all sponsored project proposals.
 By logging into Cayuse SP, internal administrative grant documents can be uploaded, and all electronic routing has replaced the previous paper and email routing process (UNT Routing Form).
-If you cannot log in, complete an online access request form for GCA and create your account.

 (Recommended browser: Mozilla Firefox)